Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 The following are examples of guitars built with Floyd Rose style tremolos from the "Chinese catalog."

-B.C Rich: Currrent B.C Rich models made in China use the BL-001 such as this left-handed B.C Rich Ironbird and this left handed B.C Rich Mockingbird.
+B.C Rich: Currrent B.C.
+Rich models made in China use the BL-001; examples include this left-handed B.C Rich Ironbird and this left handed B.C Rich Mockingbird.

 ESP: ESP's entry-level brand "Grassroots" is made in China.
 Some Grassroots guitars used the BL-001.
 An example is this late-2000s left-handed Grassroots Original Series G-FR-62GT.
 (This model is discontinued.)
 Note: There was an Edwards version of this same guitar, model Forest E-FR-145GT, which came instead with a Ping Well Floyd Rose tremolo.